vamshi-krishna-prime/Programming_for_Data_Science_with_Python_Nanodegree/README.md

 More details on the Nanodegree and the project can be accessed using this Link on [Programming for Data Science with Python](https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104).

 ## The Aim of the course:
 To Learn the programming fundamentals required for a career in data science using Python language.
 Study the relational databases and interact with them using Postgre SQL language.
 And use GIT version control tool to publish the work online.
+By the end of the program, was able to use Python, SQL, Command Line, and Git.

 Created in collaboration with industry experts:
 + [Tableau Software](https://www.tableau.com/)